 We are seeking entries in four categories:

 Jokes/Cartoons.
 Original ideas for jokes should be less than 150 words in length.
 Original ideas for cartoons should include the idea for what is pictured in the cartoon panel(s) as well as the caption.
 A rough sketch of the idea may be submitted for clarity but is not necessary.

 Poetry.
 This is the hardest category to define.
 However we feel that we will know a poem when we see one and that poetic justice does not count.

 Songs.
 Lyrics should be sent in an MS Word or pdf file.
 Songs may be original or parodies.
 Original songs of any genre should be accompanied by an audio file to illustrate the melody.
 This can be vocals alone or with musical accompaniment in a standard digital format such as MIDI, WAV, AIFF, or MP3.
-To maximize potential for classroom use, it is recommended that length should not exceed about 3 minutes.
+To maximize potential for classroom use, it is recommended that length should not exceed 4 minutes.

 Videos.
 Video may be "real" or animations and may consist of a skit, "music video", statistics story, magic trick, or one-act play, etc. To maximize potential for classroom use, it is recommended that length should not exceed 4 minutes.
 Format must be digital such as AVI, MP4, MOV.